 - 1. The system Expansion chassis must be mounted below the basic Processor chassis, or in an adjacent rack. - 2.
 All chassis must be contiguous. - 3.
-All 356 mm (14") system Expansion chassis must be mounted above any 254 mm (10") Expansion chassis. - 4.
-Multiboard peripheral device controllers (on 254 mm (10") circuit boards) can only be used in the 254 mm (10") system Expansion chassis.
+All 15 inch system Expansion chassis must be mounted above any 10 inch system Expansion chassis. - 4.
+Multiboard peripheral device controllers (on 10 inch circuit boards) can only be used in the 10 inch system Expansion chassis.